 Every time we get creative with Project: Around the World, I realize just how valuable it is.

-We learn a little; we ask questions; we wonder; we expand our world.
+We learn a little, ask questions, wonder, and expand our world.

 And with the state of the world lately, we need to expand our world beyond our own neighborhood.